 Hydrological Research Letters (HRL) is an international and trans-disciplinary electronic online journal published by Japan Society of Hydrology and Water Resources (JSHWR), in collaboration with Japanese Association of Groundwater Hydrology (JAGH) and Japanese Association of Hydrological Sciences (JAHS), aiming at rapid exchange and outgoing of information in these fields.
 The purpose is to disseminate original research findings and develop debates on a wide range of investigations on hydrology and water resources to researchers, students and the public.
 It also publishes reviews of various fields on hydrology and water resources and other information of interest to scientists to encourage communication and utilization of the published results.
 The editors welcome contributions from authors throughout the world.
-The decision on acceptance of a submitted manuscript is made by the journal editors on the basis of suitability of subject matter to the focus of the journal, originality of the contribution, potential impacts on societies and scientific merit.
+The decision on acceptance of a submitted manuscript is made by the journal editors on the basis of suitability of subject matter to the scope of the journal, originality of the contribution, potential impacts on societies and scientific merit.
+Manuscripts submitted to HRL may cover all aspects of hydrology and water resources, including research on physical and biological sciences, engineering, and social and political sciences from the aspects of hydrology and water resources.

 The editors come from all over the world and are renowned subject specialists, both nationally and internationally.
 The aim of the Journal is to build and share a knowledge database consisting of the letters across the world.
 The new electronic online journal will provide the prompt publication of (1) new academic/industrial discoveries and findings, (2) new advances in understanding and (3) comprehensive and/or transdisciplinary research topics.